SandipLayek27/SQLDatabaseHelper/README.md

 4. Fetch data from Database using Key & Value Dynamic Serching Technology(String and Integer both case).(JSONArray Formated)
 5. Update data using id.(Integer)
 6. Update data using key & value(String and Integer both case).
+7. Delete data from table using Id.
+8. Delete data from table using key & value(String and Integer both case).

 ★ HELPER FORMAT FOR DUMMY DATA.